NBISweden/sda-cli/README.md

 ## List

-Before using the `list` functionality, ensure you have [downloaded the configuration file](#download-the-configuration-file).
+Before using the list functionality, ensure you have downloaded the configuration file.
+Follow the same procedure as you did for the upload configuration, but click **Download credentials to access the Archive** and save the file as `s3cmd-download.conf` in the same folder as the `sda-cli` executable.

 ### List uploaded files